Mark Herzlich

-Mark Herzlich Jr. (born September 1, 1987) is a former American football linebacker and current sports commentator.
+Mark Herzlich Jr. (born September 1, 1987) is an American sports commentator and former professional football player.
+He played as a linebacker in the National Football League (NFL).

+Herzlich played college football for the Boston College Eagles.
 He was signed by the New York Giants as an undrafted free agent in 2011 and played all seven seasons of his professional career with the Giants.
-He played college football at Boston College.

 Early life

 Herzlich was born in Kirkwood, Missouri, the son of Barbara Read (born Martin), a former tennis player, and Sandon Mark Herzlich.
 His paternal grandfather's Ashkenazi Jewish family left Austria after the German annexation.
 His father was raised Jewish and converted to Protestantism when Herzlich was born.
 He has one sibling, younger brother Bradley Martin, who was a member of the football team at Brown University.

-High school career

 Herzlich attended Conestoga High School in Tredyffrin Township, Pennsylvania, where he earned Associated Press Class First-team AAAA All-State honors as senior linebacker.
 Considered a three-star prospect by Rivals.com, Herzlich was recruited by Boston College, Duke, North Carolina, Vanderbilt and Virginia.
 He was committed to Virginia some time before he chose to play for Boston College.
 He recorded 142 tackles and made four interceptions as a junior and also lined up at fullback in 2003 and 2004, scoring three offensive touchdowns.
 As a senior, he registered a team-high 153 tackles, including 48 solo stops, in 2005, and totaled eight tackles for loss, including four sacks; he also returned a blocked field goal 86 yards for a touchdown.
 He led the Pioneers to back-to-back Central League titles (2004 and 2005) and became the first player in school history to win the team MVP award three times.
 Herzlich was also a lacrosse star at Conestoga, and received a scholarship offer from Johns Hopkins University to play lacrosse.